What is Ozone? What is Ozone therapy?

-Ozone therapy is the use of medical grade ozone/oxygen gas to address a wide range of health conditions and may possibly reverse chronic oxidative stress due to ageing, chronic infections, diabetes, atherosclerosis, degenerative processes and cancer.
+Ozone therapy is the use of medical-grade ozone/oxygen gas to address a wide range of health conditions and may possibly reverse chronic oxidative stress due to aging, chronic infections, diabetes, atherosclerosis, degenerative processes, and cancer.
 Although considered unorthodox by many, Ozone therapy has been medically utilized and studied since the mid-nineteenth century with much of the research originating in Europe.
-Interestingly enough, Nikolai Tesla, patented the first ozone generator in 1896!
-Since then, a multitude of technological and scientific advancements have been made to increase safety and understanding of Ozone therapy.
+Interestingly enough, Nikolai Tesla patented the first ozone generator in 1896!
+Since then, a multitude of technological and scientific advancements have been made to increase the safety and understanding of Ozone therapy.
 Ozone therapy can be administered in a number of ways depending on the health condition to be addressed.

 How does Ozone therapy work?

-Ozone therapy has a wide range of therapeutic uses along with an array of mechanisms of actions.
-Ozone therapy is typically used for its tissue regenerative, anti-oxidant, immunosupportive, anti-inflammatory, and anti-ageing properties.
+Ozone therapy has a wide range of therapeutic uses along with an array of mechanisms of action.
+Ozone therapy is typically used for its tissue regenerative, anti-oxidant, immune supportive, anti-inflammatory, and anti-aging properties.

 - Supports tissue repair by enhancing the release of growth factors